m4ttsch/omscs-notes-notes/operating-systems/scheduling.md

 In a **shared memory multiprocessor**, there are multiple CPUs.
 Each CPU has its own private L1/L2 cache, as well as a last-level cache (LLC) which may or may not be shared amongst the CPUs.
 Finally, there is system memory (DRAM) which is shared across the CPUs.

 In a **multicore** system, each CPU can have multiple internal cores.
-Each core has it’s own private L1/L2 cache, and the CPU as a whole shares an LLC.
+Each core has it's own private L1/L2 cache, and the CPU as a whole shares an LLC.
 DRAM is present in this system as well.

 ![](https://assets.omscs.io/4CF9EA4E-5B8F-4B27-B0EC-397F76E05656.png)